ai-mindset/init.vim/README.md

 ## Customization
 - LSP servers: Modify `ensure_installed` in the Mason setup
 - Copilot: Edit `g:copilot_filetypes` to enable/disable for specific languages
-- Colour scheme: Change `colorscheme onedark` to your preferred theme
+- Colour scheme: Change `colorscheme vscode` to your preferred theme